waltyou/waltyou.github.io/_posts/2021-04-24-PowerPhrases-At-Work.md

 Instead use a **PowerPhrase to Request Resources,** such as:

 - **A few things that would increase my productivity are...**
-- **My research has shown that these are the costs... and these are the savings... of obtaining the follow- ing resources...**
+- **My research has shown that these are the costs... and these are the savings... of obtaining the following resources...**

+###  Breaking Bad News to the Boss

+Avoid saying:

+*—  That idiot Jenkins withdrew his account.
+He just wasn’t patient enough to see this thing through.*

+*—  I won’t meet the deadline.*

+*—  I should have...*

+Instead, do your homework before speaking.
+Make sure there really is a problem.
+Then take immediate action.
+Come armed with all possible solutions.
+Look ahead to the future.

+Use a **PowerPhrase for Breaking Bad News to the Boss,** such as:

+- **I made a mistake.
+I did not realize...**(that Jenkins needed more consistent updates than most of our clients require, and I updated him as I do our other clients.) **He...**(became nervous and withdrew his account before our approach had a chance to pay off.) **Some measures I have taken are...**

+- **I have some bad news.
+There have been...**(major delays) **and...**(we are unable to meet the quality requirements within the given deadline.) **Here are three recommendations of how we can address the client’s concerns.
+Number 1....**

+- **To do the best job possible, I need one more week.**
+- **Next time I will ...**